Migrant Bodies is a project created in partnership between

-With over 30 years of experience, the Choreographic Development Centre (CDC) of Val-de-Marne which inhabits its walls aims to:
+With over 30 years of experience, the Choreographic Development Centre (CDC) of Val-de Marne aims to:

-• Promote choreography among a large audience, through its season, Biennial festival and Les Plateaux.
-Collaborations are conducted at regional level with partner theatres and organisations, at national level with the Choreographic Development Centres network, and internationally through its European and international projects;
+• Promote choreography among a large audience, through its season, Biennale festival and Les Plateaux.
+Collaborations are conducted at regional level with partner theatres and organisations that work in different fields and internationally through its European and international projects and networks

 • Enhance public awareness of and involvement in dance at all levels through participatory practices.
 The organisation’s activities include a vast educational and outreach programme and a regular performance season.